parashan/CSC309-Tutorial5/README.md

 ```
 scp -r {path to local file} csc309@192.168.58.128:{path in remote}
 ```
+Even better, use VSCode Remote SSH/Equivalent extension/feature of your IDEs to remotely mount the file

 ### SSH Tunnel to allow browser connection to localhost while running server on VM